RevEngAI/reai-rz/README.md

 Working towards first realease, version 0.1 will contain following features :

-- [x] upload and analyse binary
+- [x] Upload and analyse binary
-- [ ] get info about recently uploaded binaries
-- [ ] load binary from binary id
+- [x] Local database for keeping track of uploaded and analysed binaries
-- [ ] auto analyse all functions and apply rename from ANN requests
+- [ ] Auto analyse all functions and apply rename from ANN requests
 - [ ] find similar functions from a single function (single ANN request)